lawrennd/old_talks/_ml/modelling-things.md

 particular interest are deep neural networks.
-This is because they go beyond the traditional notions of what generalization is or rather, what it has been, to practitioners on both the statistical and machine learning sides of the fence.}
+This is because they go beyond the traditional notions of what generalization is or rather, what it has been, to practitioners on both the statistical and machine learning sides of the data sciences.}

 \include{_ml/includes/deep-models-and-generalization.md}